mgeeky/mgeeky/README.md

 🎓 My area of expertise is Windows & Networks security assessments.
 Started as a Malware Analyst, pushed my career through all sorts of technical roles & challenges to land myself in Red Team operator's shoes evaluating holistically my Customer's cyber-defensive programmes.

-I'm a holder of following cybersecurity/IT certificates: _CRTE, CRTP, eCPTX, CCNA, CREST CRT, OSCP, OSCE, OSWP_ .
+I'm a holder of following cybersecurity/IT certificates: _CARTP, CRTE, CRTP, eCPTX, CCNA, CREST CRT, OSCP, OSCE, OSWP_ .

 ⚡ Welcome to my Github lair where you'll find all sorts of security-related tools of hopefully decent quality.